MYSTERY symptoms and FOOD Allergies

 A BIT MORE DATA…

 Put simply, a food allergy is an allergic response to the protein in a food.
-When you think food allergy, you may think of eating something that suddenly causes hives or shortness of breath, an anaphylactic response that sends you to the hospital.
+When you think of food allergy, you may think of eating something that suddenly causes hives or shortness of breath, an anaphylactic response that sends you to the hospital.
 This type of reaction is a true food allergy called an IgE response and is classified as a hypersensitive severe immune reaction that may affect the respiratory tract or circulatory system.
-These food allergies are very serious, and you probably know which foods to avoid if this is you, as onset usually occurs during early childhood.
+These food allergies are very serious, and you probably know which foods to avoid if this is you, as the onset usually occurs during early childhood.
 The most common IgE allergies are nuts and shellfish.
 According to the Food Allergy & Anaphylaxis Network, only about 4% of the United States population has a true food allergy.

 There is another type of food allergy that is more insidious and may take up to 72 hours to surface.
 This is a delayed food allergy and is technically a food intolerance, an IgG response, which refers to the IgG antibody, the largest circulating antibody in your system.
 What happens in this situation is that the IgG antibody marks certain food particles as antigens, and when you eat these foods, the body mounts an inflammatory immune response and attack.
 There is quite a bit of confusion about food allergy, food intolerance and food sensitivity.
 Food allergy is IgE allergy and food intolerance or sensitivity is IgG.
 For the purposes of this article, I am referring to IgG food sensitivity as food allergy.